What is Women’s Health Physiotherapy?

 Our Women’s Health Team

 Harpenden Physiotherapy specialises in Women’s Health offering some of the best-tailored treatment in Hertfordshire.
-Clare Johnston is our resident specialist with over 20 years’ experience and an advanced certificate in the treatment of pelvic floor.
-She is available for clinic sessions on Wednesdays and Fridays and also provides our Mummy MOT sessions.
+Siobhan Reynolds is our resident specialist and she is available for clinic sessions on Thursday evenings.
+Clare Johnson with over 20 years experience provides our Mummy MOT sessions.

 Has your bladder’s behaviour started to control your lifestyle?